w3f/Grants-Program/applications/escrow_pallet.md

 |     1. | Substrate module: sign_contract | We will create a Substrate module that will sign an Escrow contract between two users.                                                                     |

-### Milestone 2 Example — Implement send funds functionality
+### Milestone 2 — Implement send funds functionality

 - Estimated Duration: 1 month
 - FTE: 1